-Adult supervision: Only adults will supervise all church-sponsored programs and activities involving children and youth whether on- or off-campus.
+- Adult supervision: Only adults will supervise all church-sponsored programs and activities involving children and youth whether on or off campus.
 A two-adult policy is required for all overnight and off-campus events.
 If a two-adult policy is required, adults must remain in sight of one another at all times except in emergency situations.
 Under no circumstances can one adult alone take or accompany children or youth on an overnight outing.

-Adults are to avoid being in a one-child, one-adult situation.
+- Adults are to avoid being in a one-child, one-adult situation.
 This rule can be eased if other adults are close by and can monitor activities at all times.
 For example, it is permissible for one adult driver to transport several children and youth in a single vehicle in a convoy of vehicles traveling to or from an event.
 If it is necessary to take a child home after an event, an effort should be made to contact the family and inform them of the situation before transporting the child.

-While recognizing that some meetings, such as those between prospective confirmands and their mentors, may be enhanced by private conversation, it is recommended that these conversations take place within sight of others (pairs of people scattered in a room, or in a public place).
+- While recognizing that some meetings, such as those between prospective confirmands and their mentors, may be enhanced by private conversation, it is recommended that these conversations take place within sight of others (pairs of people scattered in a room, or in a public place).
 Pastoral counseling sessions with a minor should be held in a place where they are in view of others (open door or door with a glass window).
-Parental consent and notification of program supervisor is advised in any situation where an adult worker will be alone with a minor, except in Pastoral counseling sessions where privacy is requested by the minor.
+Parental consent and notification of the program supervisor is advised in any situation where an adult worker will be alone with a minor, except in Pastoral counseling sessions where privacy is requested by the minor.

 - Schedule adequate supervision: Adult supervision should be maintained before and after events until all children are in the custody of their parents or another responsible adult with the parent’s permission.
 In the case of Youth Group activities, when students may drive or carpool to the activity, adult leaders will remain at the site of the church sponsored event until the last youth leaves.

-Approve overnight chaperones: All chaperones for overnight activities must be approved in advance by the responsible staff person and be in compliance with this policy.
+- Approve overnight chaperones: All chaperones for overnight activities must be approved in advance by the responsible staff person and be in compliance with this policy.

-Return children to parents: A system will be engaged to assure that only the parents or their assigns are able to claim young children from the nursery or church school classes for children under the third grade.
+- Return children to parents: A system will be engaged to assure that only the parents or their assigns are able to claim young children from the nursery or church school classes for children under the third grade.

-Report suspicious behavior: Any inappropriate conduct or relationships between adult workers and children or members of youth groups must be reported immediately in accordance with the reporting procedures outlined below.
+- Report suspicious behavior: Any inappropriate conduct or relationships between adult workers and children or members of youth groups must be reported immediately in accordance with the reporting procedures outlined below.

 - Forest Hill Presbyterian Church (FHPC) employees and volunteers will not verbally, emotionally, physically or sexually abuse children.